proj-2/E-Commerce-Website/README.md

 ## Description / Function

 dEv-Commerce is a platform connecting developers and companies together in a single marketplace.
-It takes the work out of developers trying to find customers and managers their products. dEv-Commerce is also a brand name that can be expanded to provide in house products.
+It takes the work out of developers trying to find customers and manage their products. dEv-Commerce is also a brand name that can be expanded to provide in-house products.

 This will achieve:
 * Subsidizing costs